Redfoo: 2016–present: Party Rock Mansion

-Redfoo announced his second album, Party Rock Mansion, near the end of December 2015.
+Redfoo announced his album, Party Rock Mansion, near the end of December 2015.
 He released a promotional single, "Lights Out", on January 15, 2016.
 The album was released on March 18, 2016, receiving mixed reviews from music critics, as well as being a commercial failure, with only 144 copies sold throughout Australia in its first week of release.

 He has since released the singles "Brand New Day" and "Sock It to Ya" in 2017, and "Everything I Need" in 2018.

 In 2020, his previously released single "New Thang" went viral on TikTok, being used in many videos and gaining newfound traction.

+In 2023, after being retired for six years, Redfoo came back with his new track "Long Live Party Rock", a collaboration with Dainjazone, which was released on his official YouTube channel on April 20.

+Tennis career

+Redfoo attempted to qualify for the 2013 US Open as a wild card entry; he entered the USTA Northern California Sectional qualifying tournament in June and was knocked out 6–1, 6–2 in his first match.
+He also played during the International Tennis Federation's 2021 beach tennis world tour.
+Following two prior appearances in Futures qualifying, he made his professional tennis debut during the ITF Men's World Tennis Tour in February 2025 at age 49.

 Personal life

-Redfoo began dating former number one ranked tennis player Victoria Azarenka in 2012, but the couple split in 2014.
-He attended the 2012 US Open, 2013 Australian Open, 2013 Wimbledon Championships and 2014 Australian Open as a member of Azarenka's player box.
-As a tennis player, he attempted to qualify for the 2013 US Open as a wild-card entry.
-He entered the USTA Northern California Sectional qualifying tournament in June and was knocked out 6–1, 6–2 in his first match.
-Since 2018, he has been dating Jasmine Alkouri, a chef and road manager.
+Redfoo dated Belarusian tennis player Victoria Azarenka from 2012 to 2014.
+He attended the 2012 US Open, 2013 Australian Open, 2013 Wimbledon Championships, and 2014 Australian Open as a member of her player box.
+He began a relationship with chef and tour manager Jasmine Alkouri in 2018, and they have a daughter together named Ily Oak (born April 19, 2023).

-Redfoo, through his line of Party Rock clothing, sponsored the Red Rock Pro Open, an ITF Women's Circuit tournament held in Las Vegas, from 2012 to 2013.
-Tyler Weeks, a tennis pro at the Cosmopolitan of Las Vegas, mentioned to Foo that his tournament needed a new sponsor after giving him a lesson, and Foo agreed for Party Rock clothing to be the new sponsor.
-The event is usually held at the end of September.
+Redfoo sponsored the Red Rock Pro Open, an ITF Women's Circuit tournament taking place in Las Vegas from 2012 to 2013, through his Party Rock clothing line.

-Redfoo started coding in 2017 and has since hosted three-day hackathon at his home.
-Redfoo is also a vegan, started eating a vegan diet in 2017.
+Redfoo started coding in 2017 and hosted a three-day hackathon at his home in 2022.